 Tutor in Violin

-Pavel Fischer is a Tutor in Violin at the RNCM.
-He completed studies at both the Prague Conservatoire and Prague Academy of Performing Arts between 1979 and 1989 under the guidance of Professor Nora Grumlíková.
-In 1988, together with pianist Ivo Jančik, he won the international chamber music competition in Trapani, Italy.
+Pavel studied at both the Prague Conservatoire and Prague Academy of Performing Arts between 1979 and 1989 under the guidance of Professor Nora Grumlíková.
+In 1988, together with pianist Ivo Jančik, he won the International Chamber Music Competition in Trapani, Italy.

-His interest in the music of other genres produced a long-term collaboration with Iva Bittová, the founding of the crossover ensemble Camael, and the trio Bardolino.
-In 2009 he participated as a guest in the project of Ian Anderson and Jethro Tull.
+Pavel’s interest in music of other genres resulted in a long-term cooperation with Iva Bittová and the founding of the cross-over trio “Bardolino.”
+In December 2009 he participated in the concert project of Ian Anderson and Jethro Tull.